Hugh de Puiset: Death and legacy

 Hugh ordered an inquest into the revenues and resources of his bishopric, along with the customs of the see.
 This took place in 1183, and when it was finished, the results were entered into a register that became known as the Boldon Book.
 Hugh also fought a long-running disagreement with his own cathedral chapter over the right to oversee the monks, a conflict that lasted about 40 years.
 This led to the monks forging many documents purporting to show that earlier bishops had granted the monks rights and privileges exempting them from episcopal oversight.
 He also fought with Archbishop Roger of York over lands they both held in each other's see.

 As a builder, Hugh built the New Bridge, now Elvet Bridge, in Durham, the second stone bridge in the town.
-Hugh also oversaw work on Durham Cathedral, decorating the inside with marble, installing stained glass windows, putting in a shrine for the bones of Bede, and building the Galilee Chapel on the west end of the cathedral.
-Originally, Puiset had planned to put in a Lady Chapel on the east side of the cathedral, but the ground was unsuitable, and instead work began on the Galilee Chapel on the west side of the cathedral.
-The Galilee Chapel is unusual in that it has five aisles, and quatrefoil, or four lobed, piers.
+Hugh also oversaw work on Durham Cathedral, decorating the inside with marble, installing stained-glass windows, putting in a shrine for the bones of Bede and building the Galilee Chapel onto the west end of the cathedral.
+Originally, Puiset had planned to put in a Lady Chapel on the east end of the cathedral but the ground was unsuitable and instead work began on the Galilee Chapel at the west end of the cathedral.
+The Galilee Chapel is unusual in that it has five aisles and quatrefoil, or four-lobed, piers.
 A model for the chapel may have been the work being done on York Minster in rebuilding the choir.
-The current Norman doorway and the gallery that is above the doorway in Durham Castle were also the work of Hugh, which was part of a hall built in the bailey of the castle.
+The current Norman doorway and the gallery above the doorway in Durham Castle were also the work of Hugh, which was part of a hall built in the bailey of the castle.
 Along with the king of Scots, he built the first bridge over the River Tweed at Berwick.
-He also rebuilt Norham Castle, replacing the previous buildings built by Ranulf Flambard, an earlier bishop, with a stone castle.
+He also rebuilt Norham Castle, replacing the previous buildings by Ranulf Flambard, an earlier bishop, with a stone castle.